GUIDELINES FOR DRESS CODE

 - Ladies shirts designed to be left un-tucked should be hip length.

-- Golf shoes (either soft spikes or spikeless) should be worn on the course and practice areas.
+- Golf shoes with soft spikes should be worn on the course and practice areas.

 - Runner style shoes are acceptable with a flat sole.